 Helen Locke Carter Memorial Scholarship

 For a graduate or upper division undergraduate student majoring in English who demonstrates promise and scholarly interest in the theory and practice of literacy.
-The number of awards is variable and the amounts will be at least $500 per year.

 Benjamin Rude Memorial Scholarship